-Back in the day, the ability to read sheet music was essential for composing, performing, and analyzing Western music.
+Historically, the ability to read sheet music has been essential for composing, performing, and analyzing Western music.

-The rise in popularity of alternative notations such as MIDI and tablature has changed this notion, expanding notation to be more idiomatic for musicians across different walks.
-That said, staff notation still remains as a universal standard, a common language that can be shared between any two musicians.
+The rise in popularity of alternative notations such as MIDI and tablature has changed this notion, allowing notation to be more idiomatic for musicians across different walks.
+That said, staff notation / sheet music still remains as a universal standard, a common language that can be shared between any two musicians.

-For this reason, even if you produce great music using solely MIDI scrolls, it never hurts to be able to read sheet music – one day you might have to transcribe a piano part to have it recorded by a pianist, and you wouldn’t want to have to learn for the first time then!
-This article will provide you a series of tips, tricks, and mnemonic devices to kickstart your ability to quickly identify some key aspects of a piece of music written in sheet notation.
-We’ll go through three cheat codes at three difficulty levels, spanning tricks helpful for absolute beginners as well as seasoned sheet music readers.
+For this reason, even if you produce great music using solely samples and MIDI, it never hurts to be able to read sheet music – after all, one day you might have to transcribe a piano part to have it recorded by a pianist, and you wouldn’t want to have to learn for the first time then!
+In this article, we’ll provide a series of tips, tricks, and mnemonic devices that allow you to quickly identify some key aspects of a piece of sheet music.
+More specifically, we’ll examine three ‘cheat codes’ that have the potential to be game-changers for everyone from absolute beginners to seasoned sheet music readers.

 Of course, the ultimate goal is to be able to identify a pitch immediately without thinking of the pitches that surround it, but this is a great trick to hit the ground running.

-Once you’re able to read basic pitches and rhythms, the next step to sheet music proficiency is identifying a key by looking at a key signature.
-When first approaching this, you might think it’s just a matter of memorization.
+Once you’re able to read basic pitches and rhythms, the next step to sheet music fluency is identifying the key by looking at a key signature.
+When first approaching this, you might think it’s just a matter of rote learning.
 However, there’s actually a trick to easily deciphering a key, just by taking a glance at its key signature.
 The technique differs between keys with sharps and keys with flats, so let’s look at them separately.

 To easily identify a key with sharps, we’re going to look at the rightmost sharp symbol noted in the key signature.
 Let’s start with this key, which only has one sharp: